Tucker-Allen/Kafka_Workshop/README.md

 ### 2. Apache Kafka

 Follow "Step 1: Download the code" provided here: https://kafka.apache.org/quickstart.
-I recommend placing the unzipped `kafka_2.12-2.3.0` folder somewhere on your desktop.
+I recommend placing the unzipped `kafka_2.12-2.3.0` folder somewhere on your home directory.

 And that's it.
 We'll walk through a modified form of Steps 2 to Step 5 together as a class, and we'll demonstrate the importance of certain configuration settings, and how changing them will impact your Kafka implementation.